capstanlqc/omegat-guides/docs/en/_includes/omt-inst-verif.md

 <!-- prettier-ignore -->
 !!! warning
     You must have a 64-bit machine to install OmegaT.
-If that's not the case, please get in touch with our Helpdesk.

 1. Click on the button below to download OmegaT 5.7.2.
 This is a custom version prepared by cApStAn which includes several bug fixes and enhancements not available in other versions.